shanegibbs/dragon-gen/docs/rust-service-implementation.md

 npm run build:wasm
 ```

-This will regenerate the WASM bindings with the new `ClanService` export.
+This will regenerate the WASM bindings.
 The dev server (Vite) will automatically pick up the changes via hot-reload.

 **Note:** Make sure to source your Rust environment if needed:
 ```bash